LrnzDC3696/botsu/README.md

     ```

 5. Create a new bot account on the Discord Developer Portal and obtain the bot token.
-6. Replace the placeholder token in the bot's source code with your actual bot token.
-7. Run the bot using Poetry's virtual environment:

-    ```bash
-    poetry run python main.py
-    ```

-8. Create a .env file in the repository directory with the following format:
+6. Create a .env file in the repository directory with the following format:

     ```py
     PEANUTS_BOT="some discord key"